Tuples in Python

 print(convert(a))

-Further, check out our offers for Python training Courses and also refer to the trending Python coding interview questions prepared by the industry experts.
+Further, check out our offers for Python training Courses and also refer to the trending Python coding interview questions prepared by industry experts.

 About the Author